kaleidawave/kaleidawave.github.io/src/posts/web-terminology.md

 ### Diffing

-Finding differences between a existing representation and a new representation.
+Finding differences between an existing representation and a new representation.

 Diffing techniques do not always apply to VDOM.
 Diffing can be done on structures that do not look like DOM.
 Such as a flat list.

-Produces a diff / difference that can be used for reconciliation.
+Produces a diff/difference that can be used for reconciliation.

-### Virtual DOM / VDOM {#vdom}

-The virtual DOM is a structure similar to the DOM.
-It is slimmer and has a subset of the API of the structures defined in the DOM JS spec e.g. HTMLElement.
-VDOM is a representation, actual DOM has functionality (. `.click()` isn't on VDOM structures).

-It is used to build new UI and

 ### Conciliation / reconciliation {#conciliation}